 - Computer Photo Enhancement is a photographic image (picture) taken with a film or digital camera and enhanced with computer software programs (Adobe Photoshop or Illustrator, Corel Draw, or other image enhancing programs).
 Anything may be done to enhance the photographic image as long as it meets A.C.E. guidelines. - 2.
+All photographs used as background or added materials must be taken by the student. - 3.
 Objects may be added or deleted from the image (picture).
 For example, an object may be removed and added to a new environment, or objects can be added to create a new environment.
-Text may be added to make a poster, church bulletin, greeting card, etc.

-3. The student must attach the original photographic image (picture) on the back of the enhanced photo for comparison purposes.
+Text may be added to make a poster, church bulletin, greeting card, etc. - 4.
+The student must attach the original photographic image (picture) to the entry for comparison purposes.

 Photography should not be entered as a 'filler' event.
 Students who want to take part should be familiar with terms like focal point, composition and focus.
-They should take at least 50 photos before selecting the best print.

-Checklist for Photography:
+Checklist for Photography